Kentish Endurance Ride

 ONLINE ENTRY FORM

-Before entering, please make sure you have read and understood the recent rule changes requiring a Horse Trainer's Declaration with each entry.
+Before entering, please make sure you have read and understood the rule requiring a Horse Trainer's Declaration with each entry.